elgw/nd2tool/README.md

  - [References](#references)

 ## Introduction
 Provides the command line tool, [**nd2tool**](doc/nd2tool.txt), that can be used to:
+ 1. Make a short summary of the meta data in a nd2 file (**-i**).
- 1. extract metadata from nd2 files, and,
+ 2. extract all metadata (**--meta**) from nd2 file or specific portions (**--meta-file**, **--meta-coord**, **--meta-frame**, **--meta-text**, **--meta-exp**), and,
- 2. export the image data to tif files.
+ 3. export the image data to tif files, one per Field of View (FOV) and color, in a memory efficient way.
+Internally **nd2tool** only read and write one image plane at a time can convert large files using little RAM, for example a 23 GB ND2 image can typically be converted to till files using less than 100 Mb of RAM.

-Limitations:
+Current Limitations:
+ - To be considered as **experimental** since it is only tested on a few images.
  - Only supports loops over XY, Color and Z, i.e., not over time.
  - Only supports data stored as 16-bit unsigned int.
- - To be considered as **experimental** since it is not tested on more than a few images.
- - Only for linux at the moment.
+ - Linux only.
+ - Does not cover all edge cases, have a look at the [references](#references) to find the best tool for you.

-### Project goals
+Project goals
- 1. Provide a small and stable command line tool for the basic things that I do with nd2 files.
+ 1. Provide a small (at the moment < 3 Mb including the Nikon libraries) and stable command line tool for the basic things that I need to do with nd2 files.
  2. Keep the number of dependencies small and only use standard packages.

-I don't plan to cover all edge cases, have a look at the [references](#references) to see if there is anything that suits you better.
+ 3. Be flexible and support the needs for your processing.

 ## Usage

 ### Installation
+The standard procedure, get libraries, compile, make available.
 ```
 sudo apt-get update
 sudo apt-get install libcjson1 libcjson-dev libtiff5-dev build-essential